ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth-webhook.md

 ### Response

+When responding the authentication server has the opportunity to define extra metadata, environment variables or files for the user connection.
+All three are forwarded to all following requests (e.g. webhook -> authz -> config) made and can be used to influence authentication or configuration decisions, the environment variables are added to the users environment when the connection is established and the files are placed in the container before the users command executes.

+If any metadata, environment variables or files are marked as sensitive they will not be re-transmitted with further webhook calls but they will be taken account of and added to the users environment or, in case of files, placed in the container.
+This can be used to limit exposure in case the file contains sensitive information e.g. users credentials.

-Both endpoints need to respond with an `application/json` response of the following content:
+All endpoints need to respond with an `application/json` response of the following content:

 ```json
 {